Does the holiday season have you feeling frazzled? Get some easy Christmas Organization tips to have a less stressed holiday season!

 Shaved Brussel Sprout Salad with Walnuts and Pecoroni Cheese Epicurious

-Our bar cart is ready for the holidays!
+Last year’s bar cart ready for the holidays!

 In the busyness of the season, it is easy to find it challenging to fit in all of the family traditions.
 My family and I have been discussing all of the things that we like to do this time of year and I have been jotting them down on our calendar!